murraju/swift-manager/README.md

 ##Documentation

 1. swift-manager help command
-2. Read swift-manager.pdf in the docs directory
+2. Read examples.txt in the docs directory

 ####ToDos (Patches are Welcome!)

+In addition to continued improvement in documentation...

 1. CDN support and CDN enable existing containers
 2. Shell support for listing objects